Pullings Roots Run Deep in Winchester Virginia: The year was 1974. Four Wheel

 Hog", that later became "Small Change" and Bob Smith "Three Bears".
 Hylton Clark, Mike

-and Willie Omps are the only remaining active pullers from the original Winchester 6.
+Omps, with daughter Kelsey Omps driving are the only remaining active pullers from the original Winchester 6.

 Winchester's Five T-Shirts!